dbdesign-students-spring2024/6-mongodb-analysis-anasmzzm/README.md

 ]
 ```

-This query counts the number of listings per host and then finding the sum.
+This query counts the number of listings per host and then finds the sum.
 This would help Airbnb find out who their most successful or largest listers are.

 7. find the average review_scores_rating per neighborhood, and only show those that are 4 or above, sorted in descending order of rating (see the docs)